Occupation times of refracted Levy processes with jumps having rational Laplace transforms: A conjecture

-\begin{Remark} To prove Conjecture 1, one needs first to confirm that equation (2.5) exists a unique strong solution $U$ for an arbitrary L\'evy process $X$, and then to establish the identity (4.9).
-As stated in Remark 2 of Kyprianou and Loedden (2010), the difficulty of proving the existence of a strong solution to (2.5) lies with the case that $X$ has paths of unbounded variation without Gaussian component.
-For the second step, as the process $X$ in (2.1) is quite general and can be used to approximate any other L\'evy process, identity (4.9) for an arbitrary L\'evy process could be established by using an approximating procedure.
-The proof of this conjecture is beyond the scope of this paper, and we leave it to future research. \end{Remark}
+\begin{Remark} To prove Conjecture 1, one needs first to confirm that equation (2.4) exists a unique strong solution $U$ for a general L\'evy process $X$, and then to establish (4.1).
+As stated in Remark 2 of Kyprianou and Loedden (2010), the difficulty of proving the existence of a strong solution to (2.4) lies with the case that $X$ has paths of unbounded variation without Gaussian component.
+Of course, one needs to find the conditions under which the equation (2.4) has a unique strong solution.
+For the second step, as the process $X$ in (2.1) can be used to approximate any other L\'evy process (see Remark 2.1), identity (4.1) for a general L\'evy process could be established by using an approximating procedure.
+The proof of this conjecture is beyond the scope of this paper and is left to future research. \end{Remark}

-A very special case of Conjecture 1 is $\alpha =0$ in (2.5), under which the three processes $X$, $Y$ and $U$ are equal.
-In this case, we can confirm this conjecture as follows:
+A very special case of Conjecture 1 is $\alpha =0$ in (2.4), under which the three processes $X$, $Y$ and $U$ are equal.
+In this case, we have

-where the final equality is known as the Wiener-Hopf factorisation (see, e.g., Theorem 6.16 in Kyprianou (2006)).
+where the final equality is known as the Wiener-Hopf factorization (see, e.g., Theorem 6.16 in Kyprianou (2006)).
+In other words, identity (4.1) reduces to the well-known Wiener-Hopf factorization if $\alpha = 0$.

-\begin{Remark} Identity (4.9) looks like the Wiener-Hopf factorization for L\'evy processes.
-The term $\tilde{\mathbb E}\left[e^{\phi\bar{Y}_{e(q)}}\right]$ is the positive Wiener-Hopf factor of $Y$, and $\mathbb E\left[e^{\phi\underline{X}_{e(q)}}\right]$ is the negative Wiener-Hopf factor of $X$.
-There are massive papers investigating Wiener-Hopf factors of L\'evy process and their applications, see among others, Kuznetsov (2010) and Kuznetsov and Peng (2012).
-With the known results on Wiener-Hopf factors, we believe that Conjecture 1 (after being proved) will play a significant role in the investigation and application of occupation times of general refracted L\'evy process. \end{Remark}